-Remarks by U.S. Ambassador Tulinabo S. Mushingi at the ELA Program Closing Ceremony
+Remarks by U.S. Ambassador Tulinabo S. Mushingi at the ELA Program Closing Ceremony as prepared.

 It is my pleasure to welcome you all to the U.S. Embassy for the first of many occasions, as we start winning the battle against the pandemic and adjust to our new normal.

-I am delighted for today’s occasions– the graduation ceremony for the ELA Program, a program for inclusion of female microentrepreneurs striving for empowerment, leadership and access.
+I am delighted for today’s occasion– the graduation ceremony for the ELA Program, a program for inclusion of female microentrepreneurs striving for empowerment, leadership and access.
 What a great way to celebrate the end of Women’s History Month, by showcasing all that we have to gain when we promote inclusive economic development.

 I just arrived in Angola a little under a month ago, and I am still learning about Angolans.
 But one characteristic I have noticed already is the positive outlook, the willingness to promote solutions that brings results for Angola.
 The U.S. is a committed partner seeking to build the relationship between our two countries through reliable partnerships.
 And at the center of that, are our people.
 By developing our youth and sharing knowledge and best practices, we are able to go farther together.